Suikoden Demon Century Anime Review

 Notes and Trivia

-This anime adaptation is based on the first in a series of 14 light fantasy novels by Hitoshi Yoshioka published between 1990 and 1995.
-Yoshioka is probably better known for writing the series of light novels on which The Irresponsible Captain Tylor was based.
-Note also that this Suikoden is not based on the Suikoden series of video games--the only similarity is the Chinese story from which both draw a basic foundation.
+Note also that this Youseiki Suikoden is not based on the Suikoden series of video games--the only similarity is the Chinese story from which both take a basic concept.

 The "Suikoden" of the title refers to a famous work of classic Chinese literature, "The Water Margin."
 Written in the 16th century, it tells the tale of a heroic bandit (loosely based on a historical figure) who gathers a group of 108 outlaws imbued with 108 spirits.